 How does hand sanitizer work?

-So, how does hand sanitizer work to kill bacteria and viruses like COVID-19?
+So, how does hand sanitizer work to kill bacteria and viruses?

 Well, it’s all down to the active ingredients, in this case – alcohol.
 The alcohol within hand sanitizers works to break down the proteins of the disease-causing agents, as well as breaking up cells.
 Its effectiveness to do this increases with higher alcohol concentrations, which is why the CDC recommends that hand sanitizers contain at least a 60% alcohol solution.